After Tonsillectomy in Children

 - Your child has severe pain.

-- Your child has bright red bleeding from his throat, nose, or mouth, or his bleeding gets worse.
+- Your child has bright red bleeding from the throat, nose, or mouth, or his or her bleeding gets worse.

 - Your child has new or worsening symptoms.